cloudquery/cloudquery/website/pages/docs/plugins/sources/postgresql/tables.md

 ## Tables

-Tables are dynamiclly defined by the PostgreSQL schema and the source plugin spec.
+Tables for this plugin are dynamically defined by the source PostgreSQL database schema and the source plugin spec.